f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 ===========================================

 Within rSeries tenants, SNMP support remains unchanged from existing BIG-IPs.
 SNMP monitoring and SNMP traps are supported in a similar manner as they are within a vCMP guest.
 F5OS-A handles the lower level networking, and SNMP MIBs and Traps are supported at this layer.
 F5OS-A currently supports SNMP v1 and v2c versions.
-SNMPv3 is currently unsupported in the F5OS-A layer, but is being added in the Q3CY22 timeframe.
+SNMPv3 is currently unsupported in the F5OS-A layer, but will be added in the Q3CY22 timeframe.

 In the F5OS-A v1.x.x versions, SNMP support is limited to SNMP Trap support for certain events like link up/down traps, and **IF-MIB** support for the physical interfaces. **IF-MIB**, **EtherLike-MIB**, and the **PLATFORM-STATS-MIB**.